 Finely Chopped Tomatoes with Onion and Garlic

-a) Heat a large frying pan on medium-high heat. b) Add the beef mince and chorizo (no oil!) and cook until browned, 5 mins.
-Break the mince up with a wooden spoon as it cooks.
+a) Heat a splash of oil in a large frying pan on medium-high heat. b) Add the beef mince and cook until browned, 5 mins.
+Break the beef up with a wooden spoon as it cooks.

-a) Meanwhile, trim the green beans and chop into thirds. b) Roughly chop the coriander. c) Drain and rinse the black beans.
+a) Meanwhile, trim the green beans and chop into thirds. b) Roughly chop the coriander.
+Drain and rinse the black beans in the sieve.

-a) Lower the heat to medium. b) Add the green beans, feijoada paste and bolognese garnish. c) Stir and cook for 3 mins.
+a) Lower the heat on the frying pan to medium. b) Add the green beans, feijoada paste and bolognese garnish.
+Stir and cook for 3 mins.

-a) Add the water (amount specified in the ingredient list), finely chopped tomatoes and black beans, stir and bring to the boil. b) Pop on a lid and simmer until thickened, 7 mins.
+a) Add the water (see ingredients for amount), finely chopped tomatoes and black beans, stir and bring to the boil. b) Pop on a lid, lower the heat and simmer until thickened, 7 mins.

 a) Serve the rice topped with the feijoada and a sprinkling of coriander.